 History has shown that commercial pet food products can cause disease.
 An often-fatal heart disease in cats and some dogs was shown to be caused by a deficiency of an amino acid called taurine.
 Blindness is another symptom of taurine deficiency.
 This deficiency occurred because of inadequate amounts of taurine in cat food formulas.
 Cat foods are now supplemented with taurine.
 New research suggests that supplementing taurine may also be helpful for dogs, but as yet few manufacturers are adding extra taurine to dog food.
 Inadequate potassium in certain feline diets also caused kidney failure in young cats; potassium is now added in greater amounts to all cat foods.

 Rapid growth in large breed puppies has been shown to contribute to bone and joint disease.
 Excess calories in manufactured puppy food formulas promote rapid growth.
 There are now special puppy foods for large breed dogs.
 But this recent change will not help the countless dogs who lived and died with hip and elbow disease.

 From what you have just read, you may now have a better understanding of our emphasis on feeding quality foods to your pets.
 It is an essential part of our Healthy Skin Program, and for pets in general.
-For a listing of quality foods, including Kibble, Canned and Raw for this program, click Here.
-For our general list of better foods, go Here
+For a listing of quality foods, including Kibble, Canned and Raw for this program, click HERE.

 What Consumers Can Do